-As per NIST methodology, incident response plans are not only implemented when an incident occurs but also act as a roadmap for the enterprise's incident response strategy.
+As per NIST methodology, incident response plans are implemented when an incident occurs and act as a roadmap for the enterprise's incident response strategy.
 This strategy should include long-term and short-term goals, job and training requirements, and metrics for measuring success for incident-related response roles.

 Create Incident Response Processes